izumrudik/compile/README.md

 parameters for functions are passed via data stack in reversed order. function returns single value

-functions are called via ret_stack
+functions are called via ret_stack, wich is stored in r15

 variables are pushing values to the ret_stack